ErpNetDocs/info/legal/platform-terms-of-use.md

 Either party may terminate this Agreement (including all related Order Forms) if the other party (a) fails to cure any material breach of this Agreement within thirty (30) days after notice; (b) ceases operation without a successor; or (c) seeks protection under any bankruptcy, receivership, trust deed, creditors’ arrangement, composition or comparable proceeding, or if any such proceeding is instituted against that party (and not dismissed within sixty (60) days thereafter).

-If a Customer terminate this Agreement in accordance with this Section, ERP.net will refund you any prepaid fees covering the remainder of the then-current Agreement Term after the effective date of termination.
-If ERP.net terminate this Agreement in accordance with this Section, Customer will pay any unpaid fees covering the remainder of the then-current Agreement Term after the effective date of termination.
+If a Customer terminates this Agreement in accordance with this Section, ERP.net will refund the Customer any prepaid fees covering the remainder of the then-current Billing Period after the effective date of termination.
+If ERP.net terminates this Agreement in accordance with this Section, ERP.net will retain any prepaid fees under the Subscription Billing Model and Customer will pay any unpaid fees covering past usage under the Usage Billing Model.

 #### 11.1.2.
 Termination for Convenience

+This Agreement will terminate:

+(i)	Upon receipt of a written notice by the Customer to ERP.net that the Customer wishes to terminate the Agreement, at any time and for any reason;
+(ii)	Upon the ‘Contract End Date’ in the applicable Order Form, if such is specified therein.

-You may choose to stop using the Cloud Services and terminate this Agreement (including all Order Forms) at any time for any reason upon written notice to us, upon any such termination (i) you will not be entitled to a refund of any pre-paid fees and (ii) if you have not already paid all applicable fees for the then-current Agreement Term or related services period (as applicable), any such fees that are outstanding will become immediately due and payable.
+Upon any such termination (i) you will not be entitled to a refund of any pre-paid fees and (ii) if you have not already paid all applicable fees for the then-current Billing Period (for example, fees covering past usage under the Usage Billing Model or additional fees for an increase in Services), any such fees that are outstanding will become immediately due and payable.

 ### 11.2.
 Consequence of termination

 Upon any expiration or termination of this Agreement, you must cease using all Cloud Services and delete (or at our request, return) all Confidential Information or other materials of ours in your possession, including on any third-party systems operated on your behalf.
 You will certify such deletion upon our request.
-You will not have access to Your Data (and we may delete all of Your Data unless legally prohibited) after expiration or termination of this Agreement (or its applicable Agreement Term), so you should make sure to export Your Data using the functionality of the Cloud Services during the applicable Agreement Term.
+You will not have access to Your Data (and we may delete all of Your Data unless legally prohibited) after the termination of this Agreement, so you should make sure to export Your Data using the functionality of the Cloud Services while the Agreement is in force.
 In no event will termination relieve you of your obligation to pay any fees payable to us for the period prior to the effective date of termination.
 Except where an exclusive remedy may be specified in this Agreement, the exercise by either party of any remedy, including termination, will be without prejudice to any other remedies it may have under this Agreement, by law or otherwise.

 ### 11.3.
 Survival